 Cover: I think it makes the story come off as more of a mystery/murder theory book.
 Although a mystery is present, the book itself is presented as a coming of age/contemporary read; and I feel as if a lighter cover would’ve done more justice to it being recognized as such.

-Now, my favorite character of this whole book was Saphnie.
+My favorite character of this whole book was Saphnie.
 I loved her.
 Her outlook on life and the fact that she’s a very introspective person made me adore her because I relate!
 I also loved that she was essentially the polar opposite of Jay, yet their relationship was very natural.
-I feel like most books can benefit from a Saphnie.
+I feel like most books can benefit from having a character like Saphnie.
 And uh, totally didn’t cry.
 Totally…

 Cliche count: I deeply appreciated the lack of cliches this book had.
 Seriously, one of the most realistic books set in high school I’ve read so far.
 I mean it covers peer pressure, what it’s like dealing with controlling significant others, bullying/blackmailing, regret, etc. It really captured what high school can be like for some kids and I respected the realism.